Barn Doors with Shelves: Smart Storage Solutions

 Shelf materials by location:

 The finish matters as much as the material.
-In bathrooms, I always use water-based polyurethane — it doesn't yellow over time and holds up against humidity better than oil-based alternatives.
+In bathrooms, water-based polyurethane is a strong choice — it doesn't yellow over time and holds up against humidity better than oil-based alternatives.

 Common Mistakes to Avoid

 Undersized hardware.
 The biggest mistake — using standard hardware for a setup that carries significant weight.
-If you're adding shelf load to your door panel, or mounting heavy flanking shelves that stress the same wall as your track, you need hardware rated for the total weight.
-Our Heavy Duty Kits are backed by a limited lifetime warranty and are the right call any time your total weight approaches or exceeds 175 pounds.
+If you're adding shelf load to your door panel, or mounting heavy flanking shelves that stress the same wall as your track, you need hardware rated for the total weight, checked against your specific hanger style's capacity.
+Our Heavy Duty Kits are backed by a limited lifetime warranty and are the right call any time your total weight approaches your hanger style's standard duty limit.

 Poor shelf placement.
 Installing shelves too close to the door track creates interference.
-Always leave at least 3 inches of clearance between your track and the nearest shelf edge — otherwise you'll hear scraping every time you open the door.
+Leave enough clearance between your track and the nearest shelf edge based on your roller's projection spec — otherwise you'll hear scraping every time you open the door.

 Ignoring weight distribution.
 When you load one side of your shelving much heavier than the other, you create uneven wall stress.
-Distribute weight evenly across shelves, and use anchors appropriate for your wall type.
-Drywall anchors fail at 50+ pounds — find those studs.
+Distribute weight evenly across shelves, and use anchors appropriate for your wall type — drywall anchors fail well below the weight a loaded shelf can reach, so find the studs.

 Finishing Touches That Elevate the Look